 This three-stage STP process involves analyzing which distinct customer groups exist and which segment the product best suits before implementing the communications strategy tailored for the chosen target group.

 As a model which is focused on delivering relevant products, services and communications to the customer and so generating value for an organisation, this is essential for every marketer to understand and apply in practice.

 12. PR Smith's SOSTAC® model

 This acronym stands for Situation, Objectives, Strategy, Tactics, Actions, Control and is a framework used when creating marketing plans.

-I'm a big fan of using SOSTAC as a way of implementing strategies.
-It features in all my books and I know PR Smith its original well - he's my co-author on Emarketing Excellence.
+I'm a big fan of using PR Smith's SOSTAC® model as a way of planning and implementing strategies.
+It features in all my books and I know Paul Smith, who created it well - he's my co-author on Emarketing Excellence.

 Our RACE Growth System was created by Dr. Dave Chaffey and Stuart Miller the co-founders of Smart Insights.

 This brand-new resource responds to the real marketing challenges our members are facing today, and provides Free Members with tools and advice to rapidly create a 90-day marketing plan.
 Anybody can join Smart Insights as a Free Member, you'll get access to the RACE Growth System plus other recommended free guides and templates to upskill your marketing.

 PR Smith (2011) The SOSTAC ® Guide - to writing the perfect plan by PR Smith (2011), published by www.prsmith.org and available at Amazon.